github/site-policy/Policies/github-privacy-statement.md

 Although most changes are likely to be minor, GitHub may change our Privacy Statement from time to time.
 We will provide notification to Users of material changes to this Privacy Statement through our Website at least 30 days prior to the change taking effect by posting a notice on our home page or sending email to the email address specified in your GitHub primary account.
 For changes to this Privacy Statement that do not affect your rights, we encourage visitors to check this page frequently.

 ### License
-This Privacy Statement is licensed under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/).
-You may use it freely under the terms of the Creative Commons license.
+This Privacy Statement is licensed under this [Creative Commons Zero license](https://creativecommons.org/publicdomain/zero/1.0/).
+For details, see our [site-policy repository](https://github.com/github/site-policy#license).

 ### Contacting GitHub
 Questions regarding GitHub's Privacy Statement or information practices should be directed to our {{ site.data.variables.contact.contact_privacy }}.